 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued also turned out to be a heavy material which made them uncomfortable to wear in the tropical heat.

 On the morning of December 8, the officers of the 192nd were called to an office and informed of the Japanese attack on Pearl Harbor.
-All members of the tank companies were sent to the airfield.
-HQ Company remained behind in their bivouac.
+All members of the tank companies were sent to the airfield while the members of Hq Company remained behind in their bivouac.

 On December 23 and 24, the battalion was in the area of Urdaneta.
 The bridge they were going used to cross the Agno River was destroyed and the tankers made an end run to get south of the river.
 As they did this, they ran into Japanese resistance early in the evening, but they successfully crossed the river.